CORTISONE INJECTION LONDON

 Yes, you should still complete the exercises set by your physiotherapist after a recommended rest period of 1-2 weeks.
 Your physiotherapist may also encourage you to complete more intensive mobilisation and rehabilitation in the days after the injection treatment while the joint is less painful.

-How many steroid injections am I allowed to have?
+How many Cortisone or Kenalog injections am I allowed to have?

 You usually need to wait at least 6 weeks between injections.
 Doctors normally recommend no more than two injections to hip, knee and ankle joints in the space of 12 months and no more than three injection per year in other parts of body.

-How quickly does the injection take to work?
+How Long does the Cortisone injection take to work?

 Shorter acting soluble steroids usually begin to give relief within a few hours.
 Longer acting steroids may take around two weeks to become effective, but these types usually ease symptoms for a longer period.

-How long will the effects of an injection last?
+How long will the effects of Cortisone injection last?

 It really depends on a number of factors.
 Some longer lasting, less soluble steroids can be effective for two months or longer.
 Sometimes improvement can be none at all.
 Factors include what else the patient may be doing to themselves, for example, if you have tennis elbow caused by playing tennis, and you have a steroid injection and then continue playing tennis or aggravating the problem you may get limited benefit.
 However, if you also make changes to your lifestyle, sports, do rehab exercises, and see a physiotherapist it is likely the effects of the steroid injection will last much longer.